5225 N Nevada Ave

 Season Presented By:

 “Eroica,” the third symphony of Ludwig van Beethoven deserves its heroic nickname.
 Originally dedicated to Napoleon Bonaparte, the composer angrily scratched out the inscription replacing it with “dedicated to the memory of a great man.”
-In this performance, Eva Vogel joins Josep Caballé-Domenech and the Philharmonic for Gustav Mahler’s Kindertotenlieder, wrapping the listener in beautiful grief and worshipful hope.
+In this performance, Mary Phillips joins Josep Caballé-Domenech and the Philharmonic for Gustav Mahler’s Kindertotenlieder, wrapping the listener in beautiful grief and worshipful hope.

 Join us for Colorado Springs Philharmonic Pre-Concert talks.
 Go behind the curtain and inside the score with these 30-minute pre-concert conversations featuring conductors and guest artists giving their take on the program.
 Talks begin one hour before performance time.Read More